Schlavioner/gamma_flow/README.md

 **How to Use the Project**

 This project consists of several jupyter notebooks that rely on functions in corresponding python files.
-In addition, the python files `globals` and `utils` provide global variables and basic functions that are used by all notebooks.
+In addition, the python files `globals` and `util` provide global variables and basic functions that are used by all notebooks.
 The data should be analyzed in a certain order, as described below:

 **01_preprocessing.ipynb (uses tools_preprocessing.py):**